Laxeleratorn: exploring innovative solutions for safe fish passage

 Research has been conducted on the efficiency of various guidance solutions, eel behaviour, and how salmon reacts to changes in water conditions to establish design criteria for bypass systems.

-During the last two years, several studies have been performed regarding different behavioural guiding systems such as “dancing rods” (see example 1.4) and improved concept of bypass solutions.
-During 2025 and continuing during 2026 we are performing a behavioural study on fish focusing on feeding behaviour during different hydropeaking flow regimes.
-The study aims to increase knowledge about how hydropower regulation effects the growth and population development in regulated rivers.
+Over the past two years, several studies have been conducted on different behavioural guidance systems, including “dancing rods” and improved bypass solutions.
+During 2025 and 2026, we are carrying out a behavioural study on fish, focusing on feeding behaviour under different hydropeaking flow regimes.
+The aim of the study is to increase knowledge of how hydropower regulation affects growth and population development in regulated rivers.

 More about biodiversity